 Typically, log files contain information that follow a key-value pair structure.
 The keyvalue operator allows you to get values from a log message by specifying the key paired with each value.

-For example, a log could contain some the following keys (highlighted):
+For example, a log could contain the following keys (highlighted):

 From that log message, you can use the keyvalue operator to get the values for one or more keys.
 For example, if you'd like to see information just about the "remote_ip" value, running this query: